MYOG Tutorial: How to Sew a Stuff Sack

 Slip the cord lock on, tie off the end of the cord and cut off the excess.
 Use a lighter to sear the edges and keep the cord from unraveling.

 Done!
 You’ve got yourself a professional looking stuff sack you made yourself.
-IF you want this bag to be waterproof, make sure to get some silnylon seam sealer and seal the edges.
 Here’s my bag, filled with the 9 pairs of gaiters I just made!